Mesheo/Webhook2Drive/README.md

 # Quickstart setup
 ### Serverless
 Required to deploy our application to the cloud platform of our choice, in this case, its helping us to deploy the project inside AWS.
+- **Serverless framework**:
-- **Serverless framework**: `sudo npm i -g serverless`
+  - `sudo npm i -g serverless`
-- serverless config credentials --provider aws --key YOUR_KEY --secret YOUR_SECRET (if you dont have your cred Keys go to [Google Cloud and AWS credentials](google-cloud-and-aws-credentials)
+  - `serverless config credentials --provider aws --key YOUR_KEY --secret YOUR_SECRET` (if you dont have your Keys go to the **Next Topic**)
   - More complete instalation Tutorial: https://www.serverless.com/framework/docs/getting-started

 ### **Google Cloud and AWS Credentials**
 Google Cloud credentials are required to populate the credentials.json file, enabling Google API usage.
 AWS credentials are necessary for the serverless-cli to obtain all the required permissions to deploy the infrastructure to your AWS account.